-Established in 1954 to support research and teaching on the Middle East, the Center for Middle Eastern Studies has produced generations of scholars with a profound understanding of and active engagement in the region.
-At the core of the Center’s mandate is the pursuit of firsthand knowledge about the Middle East based on literacy in its languages and a deep understanding of its diverse politics, cultures, and histories.
+Established in 1954, Harvard University’s Center for Middle Eastern Studies supports research and teaching on a broad range of topics related to the region.
+At the core of the Center’s mandate is the pursuit of firsthand knowledge about the Middle East based on literacy in its languages and understanding of its diverse politics, cultures, and histories.
+Generations of scholars have graduated from our degree programs, bringing a deepened understanding of the Middle East to careers that include academia, government, business, journalism, and law.

-Our broad interdisciplinary approach encompasses the humanities and social sciences as well as the arts and natural sciences.
-To this end, CMES engages with faculty from across Harvard University whose teaching and research focus on the Middle East, with departments, professional schools, and other regional studies centers, and with Harvard libraries and museums holding exceptional and unparalleled collections related to Middle Eastern and Islamic studies.
+Our broad, interdisciplinary approach encompasses the humanities and social sciences as well as the arts and natural sciences, and CMES engages with faculty from Harvard University’s many departments, professional schools, and other regional studies centers.
+Graduate students at CMES benefit from the vast holdings of Harvard’s libraries and museums, which include exceptional collections related to Middle Eastern and Islamic studies.
 Our dynamic academic community includes over forty faculty, a diverse cohort of more than fifty graduate students, and an annual contingent of twelve to fifteen visiting researchers.

 Educating the Next Generation of Experts